nerde/smart-ac/README.md

 ## Web Admin

-Default user/password is admin@smartac.com / 123456789
+Default user/password is admin@smartac.com / 123456789 (make sure you run `rake db:seed`).

+## Tests

+This app is tested by using Cucumber.
+To run the test suite, simply call `bundle exec cucumber`.